Skip to main content

 Create a privacy-enabled network

-Configuring a network that supports private transactions requires starting a Tessera node for each Hyperledger Besu node.
+Configuring a network that supports private transactions requires starting a Tessera node for each Besu node.
 Besu command line options associate the Besu node with the Tessera node.

 This tutorial assumes you have completed setting up an IBFT 2.0 network to the point where you have created the genesis file and copied the private keys.
 If not, complete steps 1 to 5 of the Create an IBFT 2.0 tutorial before continuing.